Synopsis/synopsis.github.io/index.md

     alt: "Synopsis Inspector"
     title: "Synopsis Inspector"
     excerpt: 'Synopsis Inspector is a next generation smart media manager.
-Synopsis Inspector auto-discovers analyzed files on your system or locally attached drives, and lets you filter, sort, search and compare media, explore analyzed metadata, and features new UI paradigms like interactive visual similarity and content clustering.<br /><br />Find and explore content visually and intuitively'
+Synopsis Inspector auto-discovers analyzed files on your system or locally attached drives, and lets you filter, sort, search and compare media, explore analyzed metadata, and features new UI paradigms like interactive visual similarity and content clustering.<br /><br />Find and explore content visually and intuitively.'
     url: "inspector"
     btn_label: "Learn More about Inspector"
     btn_class: "btn--inverse"